+Figure E.4 — Example of multi-track container containg V-DMC data

 (informative) Examples of using alternate groups

 When a V3C video component track has alternatives, the sample entry of each alternative track provides enough information to show the differences between the alternative representations and to select one appropriate representation by the application for play.
 When the sample entry of tracks in an alternative relationship does not provide enough information to show the differences between the alternative versions, the application may use additional external mechanisms, e.g., DASH MPD, scene descriptions, and so on, to get the information needed to select one appropriate version for play.